pantheon-systems/documentation/source/_docs/guides/build-tools/04-configure.md

   ![Commit exported config](/source/docs/assets/images/pr-workflow/commit-export.png)

 6. Return to your open Pull Request in GitHub.
-Note that your commit has been added to this pull request, and the CircleCI status indicates that your tests are running:
+Note that your commit has been added to this Pull Request, and the CircleCI status indicates that your tests are running:

   ![Commit exported config](/source/docs/assets/images/pr-workflow/commit-added.png)